 Groundswell are undertaking research to understand the impacts of COVID-19 on the lives of people experiencing homelessness.
 The project aims to understand how COVID-19 and the response to it is affecting the lives of people who are homeless and include the voices of people experiencing homelessness in the national and local decision-making processes.

-COVID-19 and the measures taken in response to the virus are likely to have significant effect on the lives of people who are experiencing homelessness.
+COVID-19 and the measures taken in response to the virus have and continue to significantly effect the lives of people who are experiencing homelessness.
 Responses to COVID-19 for people experiencing homelessness are rapidly moving and vary based on location, commissioning and service providers.
-Working with Kings College London and our #HealthNow partners we are tracking these changes and engaging people who are affected by them to understand their impact.
-The research process is led by a reference group of people who have experienced homelessness themselves.
+Working with our #HealthNow partners we are tracking these changes and engaging people who are affected by them to understand their impact.

 The project aims: